Adaptation Pathways for Climate Resilience

 Melissa May, AICP

-Melissa May, principal and resilience lead at Haley & Aldrich, has extensive experience advancing climate resilience across built environments.
-She has partnered with state and local agencies on award-winning projects including resilient design guidelines, watershed plans, and policy analysis for climate adaptation and managed retreat.
+Melissa May, AICP, is a Principal Consultant and Resilience Lead at Haley & Aldrich.
+She has extensive experience advancing climate resilience across policy landscapes and built environments.
+She has partnered with state and local agencies on projects including resilient design guidelines and policy analysis for climate adaptation and managed retreat, topics on which she has published and presented widely.
 As resilience lead, Melissa develops business and strategy for Haley & Aldrich’s Resilience team and integrates resilience into practice areas across the firm.
-Melissa’s comprehensive knowledge of the policy and regulatory landscape makes her an invaluable problem-solving partner on complex planning and policy issues.
-Her inclusive, systems-based approach ensures that every project reflects a shared vision, builds community capacity, and provides a pathway to implementation.
+Melissa has served as lead consultant for multiple APA-award winning projects include the Kauai General Plan (recipient of the 2019 Daniel Burnham Award for a Comprehensive Plan), Kauai Sea Level Rise Constraint District, Honolulu Climate Adaptation Design Principles, and two State of Hawaii-led studies on managed retreat.